mhasoba/TheMulQuaBio/content/notebooks/Appendix-Assessment.md

 * Each student group will assign a "scribe" to the group who will create a **new Groupwork repository** where all assigned groupwork practicals will be tackled collaboratively.
 * The group members will collaborate to develop the solution by creating branches of the script.
     * Every group member MUST create their own branch and work on each of the groupwork practicals.
-* Once the group has reached a solution, all branches should be merged and the final script transferred to each student's main coursework repository.
+* Once the group has reached a solution, all branches should be merged and the final script transferred to *each* student's main coursework repository.
 * Please read about git branching/merging, including the resources given at the end of the [Git Chapter](03-Git.ipynb)
-* You are not expected to finish an the groupwork assignments within a week.
-These will be taken into account only at the final assessment (next section).
+* The groupwork practicals will will only be evaluated in the final assessment (next section).
 The specific deadline will be given in class.

 #### Assessment

-* Every "Groupwork" question/script completed will be assessed using the same criteria as above, but in the final run only.
+* Every "Groupwork" question/script completed will be assessed using the same criteria as above, but in the final evaluation only.
 * If there are inconsistencies between a groupwork script of a given group, 5 points will be deducted from **each** group member's total.

 ## The final assessment of computing coursework